-The focus in this step islooking forward at the knowledge and skills students require at senior levels of schooling ((Years 6 and 12) and mapping backwards the knowledge and skills into earlier levels of school.
-As the curriculum is crowded, learning priorities should be established by looking at long-term performance goals - what is it that students must know or be able to do in the end.
+he knowledge and skills students require at senior levels of schooling ((Years 6 and 12) d skills into earlier levels of school.
+As the curriculum is crowded, learning priorities rm performance goals - what is it that students must know or be able to do in the end.